 In Australia, the pandemic has accelerated a trend that had started long before the pandemic.
-Money in physical form such as banknotes and coins. demand has been increasing steadily, measured by The value (or number of units) of the banknotes and coins in circulation within an economy.
+Money in physical form such as banknotes and coins.
+More demand has been increasing steadily, measured by The value (or number of units) of the banknotes and coins in circulation within an economy.
 Cash in circulation is included in the M1 monetary aggregate and comprises only the banknotes and coins in circulation outside the Monetary Financial Institutions (MFI), as stated in the consolidated balance sheet of the MFIs, which means that the cash issued and held by the MFIs has been subtracted (“cash reserves”).
 Cash in circulation does not include the balance of the central bank’s own banknot...
 More, largely due to One of the functions of money or more generally of any asset that can be saved and exchanged at a later time without loss of its purchasing power.
-See also Precautionary Holdings. demand but transactional demand or the share of cash in retail payments, has been declining.
+See also Precautionary Holdings.
+More demand but transactional demand or the share of cash in retail payments, has been declining.

-Between end February and end of April 2020, The money used in a particular country at a particular time, like dollar, yen, euro, etc., consisting of banknotes and coins, that does not require endorsement as a medium of exchange. in circulation grew by AUD 3.5 billion representing year on year increase of 8.9%.
+Between end February and end of April 2020, The money used in a particular country at a particular time, like dollar, yen, euro, etc., consisting of banknotes and coins, that does not require endorsement as a medium of exchange.
+More in circulation grew by AUD 3.5 billion representing year on year increase of 8.9%.
 This is comparable to surges in demand observed in other countries.
 The Reserve Bank of Australia (RBA) revealed in its April financial stability report that cash withdrawals from banks increased in the second half of March.“This included a small number of customers making very large withdrawals – more than $100,000, and in some cases into the millions of dollars,” it said, adding that the elevated demand had since abated.